louisboilard/bitcoin_p2p_handshake/README.md

 This is purely for testing/investigation purposes, but can be used as a base to expend on (i.e implement more functionalities of the p2p network).

+### Handshake

+The handshake has the following steps:

 1. Get peers from a dns seed (the list of ip's can be obtained with the makeseeds script or using the bitcoin seeder).
 2. Connect to a peer via tcp.